-- () - Parenthesis operator has the highest priority in a search query.
-The part of the search query in the parenthesis is executed first.
+- () - Parenthesis: The part of the search query in the parenthesis is executed first.
 Example, if the query is "quarterly OR report (march AND december)", then the "(march AND december)" part of the query will be executed first.

-- OR - By default, inSync uses OR in all the search queries that contain more than one word.
-For example, if you search "monthly sales", then inSync will search all files and emails that either contains the word "monthly" or the word "sales".
+- OR - inSync also uses OR in the search queries that contain more than one word.
+For example, if you search "monthly OR sales", then inSync will search all files and emails that either contains the word "monthly" or the word "sales".

 - Operators must always be entered in capital letters.
 If you use any other variation of the operators in your search query, inSync considers them as a keyword of the search query.
 For example, in the Sales And Marketing search query, And is considered as a search keyword.

-- All characters in a search query should at least contain 3 characters.
+- If the Match Exact Words checkbox is not selected, all characters in a search query should at least contain 3 characters.
 For example, "qu" or "quarterly re" are invalid search queries whereas "qua" or "quarterly rep" are valid search queries.